 Speaking of, the nature that surrounds Lincoln can’t be beat.
 A skip and a jump away is Franconia Notch State Park, perhaps NH’s best state park.
 Traverse the boardwalk along the base of Flume Gorge, a breathtaking glacial formation of granite.

 Read Next: 13 Super Fun Things to Do in Lincoln NH

-We’re at #9, and I haven’t even highlighted the seacoast yet!
+When it comes to pretty New Hampshire towns, you can’t skip over the Seacoast!
 Some of the cutest, most enjoyable towns in NH are set right by the Atlantic Ocean, and Exeter is the perfect example.
 What makes Exeter so charming isn’t simply the walkable downtown and coastal landscape, but also its fascinating history.
 Exeter was one of the earliest established New England colonies in the 1600s.
 The likes of Abraham Lincoln and George Washington graced its streets!